 6. A solid partner in it for the long haul

 You are about to get married to the company providing your white label solution.
-Don’t over- look this important decision point.
-Make sure you actually like the people there.
-Make sure you can work with them.
-Make sure they are in this for the long haul.
+Don’t overlook this important decision point.
+Make sure you actually like the people you will be working with, and make sure they are in this for the long haul.

 The company you choose should be committed to the white label model.
-I would look for a company with a track record of white labeling their software for at least the past five years.
+Look for a company with a track record of white labeling their software for at least five years.
 Not to mention a commitment to continuing down this path.
 White labeling a CRM sounds like a shiny, new, and easy revenue source for CRM companies looking to expand.
 Unfortunately, it’s not that simple.
-When the road gets bumpy and your White Label CRM partner decides to aban- don the idea, you don’t want to be left holding the bag.
+When the road gets bumpy and your White Label CRM partner decides to abandon the idea, you don’t want to be left holding the bag.

 7. Tools and support to help you succeed

 In the white label model, you are the first line of support for your customers, and then your white label partner supports you.

 The company you choose should provide you with resources and support to eﬀectively resell their system.
 It is a tough road for you to take on someone else’s product and make it your own.
 At AllClients, one of the resources we provide our white label partners is a library of end-user training videos.
 This helps our partners launch quickly and look professional in the process.